kubedb/website/content/docs/v2024.11.18/guides/kafka/concepts/kafka.md

 If `spec.topology` is set, then `spec.replicas` needs to be empty.
 Instead use `spec.topology.controller.replicas` and `spec.topology.broker.replicas`.
 You need to set both of them for topology clustering.

 KubeDB uses `PodDisruptionBudget` to ensure that majority of these replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained.

+### spec.disableSecurity

+`spec.disableSecurity` is an optional field that specifies whether to disable security for Kafka cluster which means no authentication and authorization will be enabled.
+All the Kafka Brokers and controllers will be set to spin up with `security.protocol=PLAINTEXT` configuration.
+The default value of this field is `false`.

 ### spec.authSecret